Salt in the Bible: New Testament

 The Salt and Light passages in the Sermon on the Mount make reference to salt.
-Matthew's account differs slightly from that of Luke and Mark.
-Matthew 5:13 refers to his disciples as "the salt of the earth."
+The Gospel of Matthew's differs slightly from that of the Gospel of Luke and the Gospel of Mark.
+Matthew 5:13 refers to Jesus' disciples as "the salt of the earth."
 This meaning is paralleled in the following verse, Matthew 5:14, in the symbolism of the "light of the world."
 Another view is that the Salt and Light passages refer to a duality of roles in the disciples to be like a light from a city, viewable from all over the world, and to be spread out as salt is: to congregate and spread.
 Matthew, Mark, and Luke accord in the discussion of salt "that has lost its taste."
-This is a reference to salt that is contaminated with other minerals, causing a weakness in flavor or a bland unpleasant taste.
-It may be a symbolic reference to the possibility of abandoning or deviating from the gospel, especially due to the adulteration of its teachings.
+This may be a symbolic reference to the possibility of abandoning or deviating from the gospel, especially due to the adulteration of its teachings.
 Another interpretation is that in a world filled with sin and deceit, it is possible for one to become contaminated and thus unsuccessful at being an effective disciple.
 Therefore, this verse serves as a warning for disciples to be on their guard; to be in the world, but not of the world.